yjp20/prism/test-harness/README.md

 ## Technical details

 * A RegExp is used to split the content
-* A temporany file with the specification file is stored on your disk
+* A temporary file with the specification file is stored on your disk
 * Prism gets spawn with the specified arguments and waited to be running
 * The curl command is performed
-* The outputs get converted using `http-string-parser`, a veeery old package transforming CURL output in a consumable format
+* The outputs get converted using `http-string-parser`, a veeery old package transforming curl output to a consumable format
 * Gavel is used to validate the request — it will automagically ignore headers that can change and consider only the "fundamental" one such as content negotiation ones and stuff around.